yanagiba/swift-lint/README.md

 ### Embed Into Your Project

-Add the swift-lint dependency to your SPM dependencies in Package.swift:
+Add the `swift-lint` dependency to your Swift Package Manager (SPM) dependencies in `Package.swift`:

 ```swift
 // swift-tools-version:4.0